EricssonResearch/v2x-self-revocation/simulation/README.md

   of an attacker)
 - Red: malicious (i.e., belonging to a "attacker" vehicle)

-Shaded rectangles show different groups, in our case only two of them should contain pseudonyms.
+Shaded rectangles show different groups, in our case only two of them are used.

 Even if we deployed only 5 vehicles, you may see more than 5 circles in the map, because the map shows _pseudonyms_ ant not vehicles: In fact, in our